 Candies, gummy worms, salt-water taffy, and yes, even dried fruit can be damaging to teeth because of how sticky they are.
 Small particles of these chewy treats will get stuck in hard-to-reach-places in your child’s mouth, making it harder for them to be cleaned away by a toothbrush or saliva.

-Warheads, Sour Patch Kids, and other sour candies have high levels of acid, which is really bad for teeth.
+Warheads, Sour Patch Kids, and other sour candies have high levels of acid, which is bad for teeth.
 Acid from sour candies will promote erosion of protective tooth enamel and lead to tooth decay.
 Chewing sugar-free gum or eating crunchy foods to stimulate saliva production will help counteract the acid by lowering the pH balance in your child’s mouth.
 Be careful not to brush your child’s teeth for 30 minutes after eating sour candy, though!
-Brushing soon after your child eats sour candy can actually spread the acid around your child’s mouth, exposing more of their teeth and gums to the acid.
+Brushing soon after your child eats sour candy can spread the acid around your child’s mouth, exposing more of their teeth and gums to the acid.

 Halloween parties can be a minefield with regards to sugary treats – cake, cookies, and candy corn by the handful!
 Limiting the number of cookies, brownies, and other sweets can dramatically help your child’s teeth remain healthy.